GrahamCampbell/Laravel-Throttle/README.md

 ##### Throttler\CacheThrottler

 This class implements `Throttler\ThrottlerInterface` completely.
 This is the only throttler implementation shipped with this package, and in created by the `Factories\CacheFactory` class.
+Note that this class also implements PHP's `Countable` interface.

 ##### Factories\FactoryInterface